Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 “Hey, my name’s JT.
 What’s yours?”

-And then you give yourself an exit:
+After that, give yourself an exit:

 “You seem friendly.
 We’re celebrating something.
 Come say hi later.”